 Caution, you may get wet! – Wit, Water & Song fly freely at the washing well.
-Laundry, and laughter is the life-blood of these lively women.
-The Washing Well has been seen as a slice of daily life for the village where women gather to do their wash, gossip, argue and laugh. (photo by John Truong)
+Laundry and laughter is the life-blood of these lively women.
+The Washing Well has been seen as a slice of daily life for the village where women gather to do their wash, gossip, argue, and laugh.

 Yeomen of The Queen’s Guard

 You’ll see them on the streets, dashing young gentlemen dressed in bright red.
 They are England’s longest standing military unit, the Yeomen of the Guard.
 They protect the Queen.
 They protect the nobles.
 They hunt for spies.
 And they woo women, oh do they woo women.
 You’ll find them accompanied by ladies in blue, the Queen’s Household.
 They protect the men, they hunt for husbands, they woo, too.
 Do not ask them about their jugs.
 You’ll find them all at lunchtime, entertaining her Majesty with fine foods, lovely songs, and stories that might make you laugh.
 Maybe cry.